jmaas/rsyslog-configs/README.md

 rsyslog TLS configuration
 -------------------------
-Now that you have the required certificates, you need to edit the global configuration file (``/etc/rsyslog.conf``) to adjust for the names & locations of your certificates.
+Now that you have the required certificates, you need to edit the global configuration file (``/etc/rsyslog.conf``) to enable the TLS settings and adjust for the names & locations of your certificates.